-UPLC-MS/MS method to monitor parent drug disappearance.
+2.2.3.2.UPLC-MS/MS method to monitor parent drug disappearance

 Parent drug disappearance was measured for six CYP2C19 substrates (rabeprazole, lansoprazole, pantoprazole, omeprazole, labetalol, and (S)-(+)-mephenytoin) to determine the fm{CYP2C19} in suspended human hepatocytes.
-The 6-fold-diluted samples were analyzed on a Shimadzu Nexera X2 UPLC system (Shimadzu) coupled to a Sciex API 5000 mass spectrometer (Applied Biosystems) operated in positive ion mode, except for when negative ion mode was used for (S)-(+)-mephenytoin samples.
-Chromatographic separation was obtained using gradient elution and an Acquity HSS T3 C18 (50 \times 2.1 mm, 1.8 μ m) column operated at 40°C. The injection volume and the flow rate were 5 μl and 0.7 ml/min, respectively.
-Gradient elution with mobile phase A (ammonium acetate 10 mM with 0.1% acetic acid) and mobile phase B (acetonitrile) started at 90% A (0.30 minutes) and decreased, respectively, to 30% A in 3.70 minutes and 5% A in 1 minute and finally returned to its initial condition of 90% A. Data acquisition and system control were performed by Analyst 6.1 software.
+The six-fold diluted samples were analyzed on a Shimadzu Nexera X2 UPLC system (Shimadzu Kyoto, Japan) coupled to a Sciex API 5000 mass spectrometer (Applied Biosystems, Mississauga, Canada), operated in positive ion mode, except negative ion mode for (S)-(+)-mephenytoin samples.
+Chromatographic separation was obtained using gradient elution, and an Acquity HSS T3TM C18 (50 x 2.1 mm, 1.8 μm) column operated at 40°C. The injection volume and the flow rate were 5 μL and 0.7 mL/min, respectively.
+Gradient elution with mobile phase A (ammonium acetate 10 mM with 0.1% acetic acid) and mobile phase B (acetonitrile) started at 90% A (0.30 min), and decreased respectively to 30% A in 3.70 min, 5% A in 1 min, and finally returned to its initial condition 90% A. Data acquisition and system control were performed by Analyst® 6.1 software.
 The m/z transitions are listed in Supplemental Table 2.